onlineabedini/jtelb/README.md

 # jtelb

-### last update :
+### last update ( 1.0.4 ):
- - Ctx data added for functions
+ - middleware directory and auto require added
- - Functions added for reply : now you can do everything!
- - Issue fixed
- - picture and video reply deleted from reply array : you can reply in functions now
+  : now you can use middleware in your project
- - functions require automaticly

 ## installation
 ```